Goldendoodle sitting next to a Golden Retriever with text above saying "Goldendoodle-Golden Retriever Mix"

 Kevin is a proud Bernedoodle owner and Doodle dog fanatic.
 Read how a chance encounter with two Bernedoodles spurred a lifelong passion here.
 If you want to get in contact with Kevin, you can send him a message.

-2 thoughts on “Goldendoodle Golden Retriever Mix: Ultimate Breed Guide”
+2 responses to “Goldendoodle Golden Retriever Mix: Ultimate Breed Guide”

 Leave a Reply